jwodder/versioningit/README.rst

 .. code:: python

-    (*, project_dir: Union[str, pathlib.Path], **params: Any) -> versioningit.VCSDescription
+    (*, project_dir: Union[str, pathlib.Path], params: Dict[str, Any]) -> versioningit.VCSDescription

-The callable must take a path to a directory and some number of user-supplied parameters and return a ``versioningit.VCSDescription`` describing the state of the version control repository at the directory, where ``VCSDescription`` is a dataclass with the following fields:
+The callable must take a path to a directory and a collection of user-supplied parameters and return a ``versioningit.VCSDescription`` describing the state of the version control repository at the directory, where ``VCSDescription`` is a dataclass with the following fields: